csjcode/course-machinelearning-az/README.md

 ### 34 - Multiple Linear Regression Intuition - Step 2 1:00

+* Quick heads up -- there is a Caveat about Linear Regressions.
+* Linear Regressions have assumptions.
+* See image: 34-1-Linear-Regressions-Assumptions.jpg
+* Linearity, Homoscedasticity, Multivariate normality, Independence of errors, Lack of multicollinerity
+* Always make sure your Assumptions are correct when buuilding a Linear Regression.

 ### 35 - Multiple Linear Regression Intuition - Step 3 7:21